 Best for Families: If you have the garage space and really want to get your kids’ bikes up and off the floor, the Flat Bike Lift literally lifts your bikes up over everyone’s heads — out of sight and out of mind.
 You can fit two small bikes up there, so if its rare that the kids get out with you and ride, store them where they won’t take up valuable floor space.
-You’ll need to affix the bike rack to the ceiling, so be sure to check that you have studs, or if you’re in doubt hire a professional.
-Once installed, the bike locks into place and it’s a breeze to pull the handle down to reach your bike.
+You’ll need to affix the bike rack to the ceiling, so be sure to check that you have studs — or hire a professional.
+Once installed, the bike locks into place and it’s a breeze to pull the handle down to reach it.

 Vadolibero Bike Shelf

 Best for Letting Your Guests Know Your Bike Is the Most Important Object In Your Life: If you’re storing your bike inside, then you probably care very much about it.
 Cycling is your passion — declare it to the world!
 Or to your house guests, at the very least.
 The Bike Shelf is less a rack and more a furniture piece that makes a statement.
 It highlights the beauty of the bicycle as an object, placing it where you’d normally display a fancy 4k television or perhaps an antique sculpture.
 But just because the Bike Shelf comes with an inherent level of vanity, that doesn’t mean it isn’t also practical, too.
 The solid oak shelf is built with a rack for hanging your cycling kit, three modular drawers for storing accessories and tools, and various hanging points that can be used for your helmet, a backpack, headphones and more.